getgrav/grav-learn/pages/20/08.advanced/05.flex/06.php-and-events/doc.md

 `getProperty()` reads a value from the object's stored data, and you return whatever you like.
 You can override framework methods too (`getFormValue()`, `prepareStorage()`, `save()`), but start with plain helper methods, they cover most cases.

+> [!TIP]
-!!!
-Put your classes somewhere autoloadable.
+> Put your classes somewhere autoloadable.
 In a plugin, add a PSR-4 entry to the plugin's `composer.json` (then run `composer dump-autoload`), or register the namespace from the plugin's `autoload()` method.
 The class file above lives at `user/plugins/my-plugin/classes/Flex/Types/Product/ProductObject.php`.

 ### Wiring it into the blueprint